 I bumped my way back down with the wheelbarrow, and as I approached the creek, I stopped short.
 He’d moved.
 Just a little, his arm now resting over his head.
 I let out a breath I hadn’t realized I’d been holding.

-“Listen, mister, this might hurt some, but do not be afraid.”
-I soothed, as much for me as him.
+“Listen, mister, this might hurt some, but do not be afraid,” I soothed, as much for me as him.
 “I don’t know where or why you were hurt, but I am here in good faith.”
 Then I added, “And if you can hear me, I sure would appreciate any help in getting you into this wheelbarrow.”

 He didn’t—couldn’t—help, but somehow, by tipping the lip of the barrow down to the ground, I was able to ease him into its bed.
-He called out some jibberish, likely painful protests, when I tucked his legs into what they call the fetal position.
+He called out some gibberish, likely painful protests, when I tucked his legs into what they call the fetal position.

 Half the barn was now my woodshop, and a few year ago I’d built a guestroom in the other half in what used to be cattle stalls.
 I wasn’t that kind of farmer, so no need to worry about them losing their shelter.
-I had oncet thought about getting more animals than just chickens, but that promise had long faded.
+I had oncet thought about getting more animals than just chickens, but that promise had long ago faded.
 A number of friends and drifters had stayed in the guestroom, which was nice enough with the maple bedstead I’d made and a quilted coverlet—Bear Paw, I believe the pattern’s called.
 I’d made a small kitchen and a pretty little table and chairs that sat under the window.
 I’d always enjoyed taking my meals looking outside, and I’d reckoned my guests would too.
-The window hosted a wooden flower box I’d built years ago, but now only dark, ugly stalks remained, like strangers at a funeral.
+The window hosted a wooden flower box I’d built years ago, but now only black, bleak stalks remained, like stragglers at a funeral.

 I pulled the coverlet offa the bed.
 No point in getting mud or worse all over it; the sheets would be easy enough to wash.
 The front door to the room was plenty wide—I’d used the frame that had guided those wide-hipped steers inside—so the wheelbarrow fit through just fine.
 Somehow, I picked that poor stranger up and settled him on the bed.
 I was never so happy to hear a groan.